 She has played in workshops with ensembles such as the Academy of Ancient Music and the Britten Sinfonia, and has worked with numerous composers, including Sir Harrison Birtwistle, Thea Musgrave and and Eyvind Gulbrandsen, and has performed alongside musicians such as Psappa and Markus Stockhausen.

-A music graduate of the University of Cambridge, Rosalind previously spent a year studying flute at the Guildhall School of Music, and went on to complete her Masters' at the Royal Northern College of Music as an ABRSM scholar, graduating with distinction.
+A music graduate of the University of Cambridge, Rosalind previously spent a year studying flute at the Guildhall School of Music & Drama, and went on to complete her Masters' at the Royal Northern College of Music as an ABRSM scholar, graduating with distinction.

 Rosalind's love for the more-than-human world and desire to find new ways of connection means she can often be found outside: walking, moving, meditating, making music, or trail running.